 7 Ways to Mute Your Guitar Strings (7 Muting Techniques)

 It’s hard enough to sound the right notes at the right times on our guitars.
 But what about when we want the strings to STOP ringing?

-What’s the best way to mute out strings in our classical guitar pieces?
+What’s the best way to mute our strings when learning to play classical guitar pieces?

-Below you’ll find seven methods you can choose from.
+Below you’ll find seven methods every guitar player can choose from.

 The Ends of Notes

 Each note we play has three parts: the beginning, the middle, and the end.

 We focus most often on the beginnings of notes.
-When we play one note, we use our bodies (fingers) to sound the string.
+When we play single notes, we use our bodies (fingers) to sound the string.
 This moment of sounding the string is the beginning of the note.

 When we let a note ring, fretted or unfretted (open), we hear the duration of the note.
 This is the middle of the note.

 And when we either stop the note or it fades completely away, we have the end of the note.

-A main goal of classical guitar technique is to play smooth and connected (aka legato).
+A main goal of classical guitar technique is to learn how to play smooth and connected notes (aka legato).
 This means that one note ends at the exact moment another note begins.
 In this way we make the music more lyrical and vocal, instead choppy and separated.

 And sometimes we need to end a note or a chord on purpose, at a specific time.
 This could be at the end of a section or tune, or it could be at a rest or dramatic moment.

 In these cases, we’ll need to stop the sound by muting the strings.

 Muting Method #1: The Left-Hand Lift

 When we lift either one finger or the entire fretting hand, we release pressure on the string.

 We don’t need to lift our fingers all the way off the strings, as this could create unwanted noise and re-sound the strings on accident.

 Instead, we can stop pressing.
 We can “let go” of our grip.